 A.A., Liberal Arts, Simon’s Rock College of Bard, 2001.

-Assistant Professor of History, Arkansas State University, Fall 2017-Present.
+Assistant Professor of History and Director of Digital Humanities, Arkansas State University, Fall 2017-Present.

 “Enforcing the Transition: The Demobilization of Collective Memory in Spain, 1979-1982,” Bulletin of Hispanic Studies 92, no. 6 (2015): 673-695.